Stop the Ant

 Request an Ant Identification Collection Kit to be mailed to your mailing address.

-Mail your sample to your local Invasive Species Committee or Hawaiʻi Department of Agriculture location:
+Mail your sample to your local Invasive Species Committee or Hawaiʻi Ant Lab location:

 Oʻahu